If you’ve ever said, “I would try Keto if it wasn’t so expensive,’’ this article just may help you to see that Keto can fit into anyone’s budget.

 We all know there's an unspoken built in fee when you buy things already cut up.
 Buying a whole chicken, turkey, or buying whole veggies instead of the prechopped always saves money when you do the math.

 Once I mastered cutting up a whole chicken, I found it to be a big economical savings.
-If you need guidance on how to cut up a whole chicken, this article will step you through it.
+Check out this how to cut up a whole chicken video, that walks you through it.

 Tip 10: Make it Homemade